Leaves for Development of Commercial Projects with a Non-University Entity

 - Vice President for Human Resources

-- There are occasions when it is in the best interests of Indiana University for a Professional Exempt (PAE) Staff employee to work with a third-party: to develop a commercial startup opportunity, to develop a new software application, or to participate in similar development opportunities.
+- There are occasions when it is in the best interests of Indiana University for a Exempt staff employee to work with a third-party: to develop a commercial startup opportunity, to develop a new software application, or to participate in similar development opportunities.
 To support these commercialization efforts and to provide basic personnel and benefit program protections for such employees, covered employees shall be provided a full or partial leave of absence without pay, in accordance with the below policy provisions.
 This leave arrangement is meant to be mutually agreeable between departments and the employees.

 - The non-University entity will employ the person during the leave on a full- or part-time basis at a percentage equal to the percentage of the leave from Indiana University.
-The University and third-party active employment status should be coordinated so that the total percentage of active employment does not exceed 100 percent, as defined by normal University policies.
+The university and third-party active employment status should be coordinated so that the total percentage of active employment does not exceed 100 percent, as defined by normal University policies.

 - While on such a leave, the employee will receive University service credit towards IU Retiree Status, vesting in the IU Retirement Plan, and general University service recognition programs.

-- During the leave, the employee shall continue in his/her full-time position and continue to participate in all University benefit programs under the same provisions for any employee on a leave of absence unless specifically addressed elsewhere in this policy.
+- During the leave, the employee shall continue in their full-time position and continue to participate in all University benefit programs under the same provisions for any employee on a leave of absence unless specifically addressed elsewhere in this policy.
 Examples of provisions that are the same for any employee on a full or partial leave of absence without pay are: